Table of Contents

-You can check the type of content ranking on a particular either by just typing the keyword in the google search engine and analyzing the top pages or you can also check it on tools like Semrush.
+You can check the type of content ranking on a particular website by just typing the keyword in the Google search engine and analyzing the top pages, or you can also check it on tools like Semrush or Semrush alternatives.
 It gives you the list of top 100 pages ranking on that particular keyword with their positions.

 Check the below screenshot for the pages ranking on the keyword “customer loyalty”.

 4. Search for long-tail keywords